johann-solo/oliveandmango.github.io/_posts/blog/2017-07-20-maple-ginger-soba.md

 <br>
 <br>

 A good camera obviously helps but you don't need one to get decent shots.
-There are tons of bloggers out there that use there cell phones to shoot.
+There are tons of bloggers out there that use their cellphones to shoot.
 Just try to get clear shots in good lighting and try to make your food look as appealing as possible.
 <br>

 I loved sharing these simple little tips and will share more as I remember and as I learn more.
 Hope you enjoyed them and hope they helped.
 If you have any to share I would love to hear about them in your comments!!